 There are several sources of financial support for travel for students presenting a technical paper at a computer science conference.
 These include the Computer Science Department itself, as well as programs sponsored by the Graduate School.
 In addition, students can volunteer for full support to attend a Usenix or IETF conference.

-Computer Science Department Travel Support
+Computer Science Departmental Conference Support Scholarships